pingali/dgit/README.rst

 Setup
 --------

-Setup: Only Python 3 and ubuntu are supported for now.
+Note that only Python 3 and ubuntu are supported for now.
 ::

     # Dependencies (Ubuntu commands for lxml dependency)